iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 #### Polling Interval

-how often should the poll request be sent
+how often the poll request shall be sent
 default: 60 seconds
 can be deactiveted with value "0"